Costa Favolosa Cruise Review

 Costa Favolosa Archipelago restaurant

 You can find the Teppanyaki restaurant on Deck 5 by the casino.
 We had dinner here one night, and it was pretty identical to all the other Teppanyaki restaurants we tried on Costa.
-The food was excellent, the show very entertaining, and overall a great way to have a nice dinner.
+The food was excellent, the show very entertaining, and a great way to have a nice dinner overall.

-Lastly, on Deck 10, all the way aft, you can find the Pummid’oro Pizzeria.
+Lastly, on Deck 10, you can find the Pummid’oro Pizzeria all the way aft.
 There, they serve traditional Naples-style pizza and Roman-style pinsa.
-We did not eat at the pizzeria, but we had pizza and pinsa delivered to us at the Club restaurant, and we found both really delicious and very comparable with any excellent pizza that you can find in Italy.
+We did not eat at the pizzeria, but we had pizza and pinsa delivered to us at the Club restaurant, and we found both delicious and comparable with any excellent pizza you can find in Italy.

 Costa Favolosa pizzeria Pummid'Oro

 Overall, we like the restaurants and their offerings a lot.
-It’s also possible to buy packages for the specialty restaurants for 3 or 7 entries to Archipelago and Teppanyaki, or a combination of sushi and Teppanyaki, etc. This is a great way to save money if you want to try multiple restaurants.
+It’s also possible to buy packages for the specialty restaurants for 3 or 7 entries to Archipelago and Teppanyaki, or a combination of sushi and Teppanyaki, etc. This is a great way to save money and try multiple restaurants.

 Food

-Like every other Costa cruise we’ve been on, the food on board this special cruise was absolutely fantastic.
+Like every other Costa cruise we’ve been on, the food on board this special cruise was fantastic.
 Tasty, perfectly presented, perfect portion sizes, well seasoned, and with a fantastic variety.
-As we’ve mentioned before in other Costa reviews, there was always one or two items on the menu designed by one of the three Michelin-star chefs who collaborated with Costa.
+As we’ve mentioned before in other Costa reviews, one or two items on the menu were always designed by one of the three Michelin-star chefs who collaborated with Costa.
 One of them, Helen Darroze, was on board this special cruise.

-Now, if you’re coming from North America, you might find the food to be a bit small.
+Now, if you’re coming from North America, the food might be a bit small.
 This is by design.
 You can order as much as you want.
 Costa is careful not to waste too much food because that’s wrong.
 You might also find the Italian food to be different than expected.
-This is because the food is authentic Italian — no spaghetti and meatballs or Hawaiian pizzas on board, no matter how many times we try and ask.
+This is because the food is authentic Italian — no spaghetti, meatballs, or Hawaiian pizzas on board, no matter how many times we try to ask.

 Corporate head chef Riccardo Bellera